 satisfies the ascending chain condition.
-Here $\textnormal{mld}(x,X,B)$ is the minimal log discrepancy of the pair $(X,B)$ with center $x$ and $B\in I$ means that the coefficients of $B$ belong to $I$. \end{conj} \begin{conj}[{\cite[Conjecture 2.4]{ambro1999minimal}, LSC for mlds}] Let $X$ be a quasi-projective variety.
-Then the function $a : |X| \rw \bQ$, which sends a closed point $x\in X$ to the minimal log discrepancy of $(X,B)$ with center at $x$, is lower semi-continuous. \end{conj}
+Here $\operatorname{mld}(x,X,B)$ is the minimal log discrepancy of the pair $(X,B)$ with centre $x$ and $B\in I$ means that the coefficients of $B$ belong to $I$. \end{conj} \begin{conj}[{\cite[Conjecture 2.4]{ambro1999minimal}}] Let $X$ be a quasi-projective normal variety and $B$ be an $\bR$-Weil divisor such that $K_X+B$ is $\bR$-Cartier.
+Then the function $a \colon |X| \to \bQ$, which sends a closed point $x\in X$ to the minimal log discrepancy of $(X,B)$ with centre $x$, is lower semi-continuous. \end{conj}